1273million/KSPatches/README.md

 * Making History Expansion: Provides Skiff, Wolfhound, Cheetah engines, and 1.875m + 5m fuel tanks.
 * NF Launch Vehicles: Provides 7.5m and 5m fuel tanks.
 * ReStockPlus: Patches all fuel tanks included there, including the Pug.
+* Any mod you can think of that adds engines or tanks: because the MM patches apply to every engines and tanks from **every mod**.

 ## Contributing